peteroupc/html3dutil/doc/H3DU.LightSource.md

 A 4-element vector giving an additional color to multiply with the ambient color of each object, in the red, green, and blue components respectively.
 The default is (0,0,0,1), or black.

-Not used in the default shader program.
+NOTE: This property is not used in the default shader program.

 Default Value: `"[0,0,0,1]"`